SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Lawrence-Ganaban.md

 ### About

-I’m big into anime and gaming, as well as flight simulation, model kits, Dungeons & Dragons, and volleyball.
+I’m a fairly introverted person, but I enjoy hanging out with friends, whether it be online or in person.
+While I can be quite busy at times, I always try to make time for others.

 ### Why Do I Want To Be a SASE Mentor?

+College can be a really tough transition, even if you excelled in high school.
+I learned a lot from other people when I came to Drexel, and I want to pass that knowledge on so the transition to Drexel isn’t quite as hard as it was for me.

+### Career Goals

 My primary career goal is to pursue a career in aerospace, specifically in design, and hopefully work on the newest tech in the industry.
 In addition, I hope to work my way up into different leadership positions in projects and different organizations.

-### Career Goals

-College can be a really tough transition, even if you excelled in high school.
-I learned a lot from other people when I came to Drexel, and I want to pass that knowledge on so the transition to Drexel isn’t quite as hard as it was for me.

 ### Co-ops